near/queryapi/firecracker.md

 sudo ./firecracker --api-sock "${API_SOCKET}" --config-file ./vm_config.json
 ```

+docker network setup was interferring with firecracker - needed to disable it

 # Questions
 - How will I pass in user code
 - how will I manage firecracker instances - start new ones, stop them etc